 Mr Bean’s outfit makes him recognizable across the globe.
 He even has fans in Iran and Lebanon.
 Some say it’s his rubber face that makes him stand out from the crowd.
 We think it’s the tweed jacket and tie.

 Who is your favorite tweed-wearing character?
-Add to our collection by sharing your suggestions on our Facebook page.
+Add to our collection by sharing your suggestions in the comments below.